Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 search bar on top of the Scene Hierarchy window.

 To Create a Brain, go to `Assets -> Create -> Ml-Agents` and select the type of brain you want to use.
-Brain behavior is determined by the Brain type.
-During training, use an **Learning Brain** and drag it into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
+During training, use a **Learning Brain** and drag it into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
 When you want to use the trained model, import the model file into the Unity project, add it to the **Model** property of the **Learning Brain** and uncheck the `Control` checkbox of the `Broadcast Hub`.
 See [Brains](Learning-Environment-Design-Brains.md) for details on using the different types of Brains.
-You can create new types of brains if the three built-in types don't do what you need.
+You can create new kinds of brains if the three built-in don't do what you need.

 The Brain class has several important properties that you can set using the Inspector window.
 These properties must be appropriate for the Agents using the